 Thanks in advance.

-After this bridge, the line bed can still be seen for a short whilst heading off towards Swaffham.
+After this bridges site the line bed can still be seen for a short whilst heading off to Swaffham.

-Also, on Google Maps, it looks like no bridge remains ahead or there used to be just a crossing.
+Also looking on google maps it looks like there are no bridge remains ahead or there used to be just a crossing.

 The picture below shows the old track bed after the bridge heading off to Swaffham.

-After the Narborough walk, the line went off to Swaffham.
+After the Narbrough walk the line went off to Swaffham.

-Looking at old survey maps, it seems like an old road was where the A1122 now sits.
+Looking at old survey maps it looks like an old road way laid where the A1122 now stands.

-The short video below shows where the railway would have crossed where the A1122 now stands.
+The short video below shows where the railway would of crossed where the A1122 now stands.

-If the railway were still open, it would need to cross the A1122 close to Swaffham, through the Swaffham raceway, across the A47 Bypass, and then head into Swaffham station.
+In this day where the railway would of ran would cross the A1122 close to Swaffham and then through the Swaffham raceway and across the A47 Bypass and then head into Swaffham station.

-There also seemed to be another bridge here, and seeing a post on a Facebook group years back, this bridge was either demolished or filled in and is no longer accessible today.
+There also seemed to be another bridge here and seeing a post on a Facebook group years back this bridge was either demolished or filled in and no longer accessible to this day.

-After the Swaffham raceway, the line would have crossed the A47 bypass roughly over where the modern slipway sits.
+After Swaffham raceway the line would of crossed the A47 bypass roughly over the where the modern slipway sits.

-After crossing the A47, the line would have run under this bridge.
-I can make out that this bridge used to take a road over the top, most likely farm access.
+After crossing the A47 the line would of ran under this bridge what I can make out this bridge used to take a road over the top.

-Sadly I could not find a bridge id number painted here.
+Sadly I could not find a bridge id number painted on here

-This part is easy to reach, not fenced off, and used as a busy walkway.
+This part is easy to reach and not fenced off and used as a busy walk way.

-After this bridge, the path does enter someone's private residence and the A47, so this is as far as you can walk.
+After this bridge the path does enter someones private residence and the A47 so this is a far as you can walk.

-After the second Bridge along this walk, we can see here as I walked to the next and the final bridge before arriving at Swaffham station.
+After the second Bridge along this walk we can see here as I walked to the next and final bridge at Swaffham.

 Here we see where the path is now and where the line used to run into Swaffham station.

-Next along the line, we come across this final bridge before reaching Swaffham station MTD2360 road bridge that carries the West acre road.
+Next along the line we come across this the final bridge before reaching Swaffham station MTD2360 road bridge that carries the West acre road.

-This bridge remains still and has part of the old signal left, as seen in the photographs below.
+This bridge remain Still has part of the old signal left to as seen in the photographs below.

-Not long after the bridge in the same cutting just by where the line would have run, I found this brick wall.
+Not long after the bridge in the same cutting just by where the line would of ran I found this brick wall.

-This is likely a support to keep the bank from collapsing.
+Im guessing that this is a support to keep the bank from collapsing.

-At the top of this bank are a few industrial units down bears lane.
+At the top of this bank there are a few industrial units down bears lane.